10 Health Care Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding ABT (NYSE:ABT), we observe a call option sweep with bullish sentiment.
-It expires in 227 day(s) on June 17, 2022.
-Parties traded 201 contract(s) at a $120.00 strike.
-This particular call needed to be split into 19 different trades to become filled.
-The total cost received by the writing party (or parties) was $284.4K, with a price of $1415.0 per contract.
-There were 13742 open contracts at this strike prior to today, and today 1068 contract(s) were bought and sold.
+• Regarding PROG (NASDAQ:PROG), we observe a call option sweep with bearish sentiment.
+It expires in 44 day(s) on December 17, 2021.
+Parties traded 160 contract(s) at a $1.50 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.2K, with a price of $170.0 per contract.
+There were 965 open contracts at this strike prior to today, and today 456 contract(s) were bought and sold.

-• For VRTX (NASDAQ:VRTX), we notice a call option sweep that happens to be bearish, expiring in 17 day(s) on November 19, 2021.
-This event was a transfer of 289 contract(s) at a $190.00 strike.
-This particular call needed to be split into 34 different trades to become filled.
-The total cost received by the writing party (or parties) was $76.6K, with a price of $265.0 per contract.
-There were 1792 open contracts at this strike prior to today, and today 372 contract(s) were bought and sold.
+• For SAVA (NASDAQ:SAVA), we notice a call option sweep that happens to be bearish, expiring in 9 day(s) on November 12, 2021.
+This event was a transfer of 34 contract(s) at a $38.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $59.5K, with a price of $1750.0 per contract.
+There were 20 open contracts at this strike prior to today, and today 34 contract(s) were bought and sold.

-• For PFE (NYSE:PFE), we notice a call option trade that happens to be bullish, expiring in 80 day(s) on January 21, 2022.
-This event was a transfer of 25 contract(s) at a $35.00 strike.
-The total cost received by the writing party (or parties) was $27.4K, with a price of $1097.0 per contract.
-There were 6665 open contracts at this strike prior to today, and today 45 contract(s) were bought and sold.
+• For ICUI (NASDAQ:ICUI), we notice a call option trade that happens to be bearish, expiring in 198 day(s) on May 20, 2022.
+This event was a transfer of 25 contract(s) at a $270.00 strike.
+The total cost received by the writing party (or parties) was $30.0K, with a price of $1200.0 per contract.
+There were 0 open contracts at this strike prior to today, and today 25 contract(s) were bought and sold.

 Options Alert Terminology